Academic Integrity Policy

 - The student provides new evidence that leads the faculty member to withdraw the claim of academic dishonesty.
 In this case, no further action is required.

 - Student admits to academic dishonesty and accepts responsibility for the violation.
 In this case, the faculty member may impose the sanction that s/he finds appropriate.
-The faculty member must also fill out an academic dishonesty report and forward it to the Director of Student Conduct, Martin Avila, for filing.
+The faculty member must also fill out an academic dishonesty report and forward it to the Director of the Office of Student Support, Accountability, and Restoration, Martin Avila, for filing.
 This confidential file will be kept and accessed in the event of another academic integrity incident with the student.

 - The student neither admits guilt nor provides satisfactory evidence to change the faculty member’s assessment of the evidence.
-The faculty member imposes the sanction that s/he finds appropriate and informs the student that the case will be referred to the Office Student Conduct for follow up.
-The faculty member must also fill out an academic dishonesty report form and forward it to the Director of Student Conduct, Martin Avila, for filing.
+The faculty member imposes the sanction that s/he finds appropriate and informs the student that the case will be referred to the Office of Student Support, Accountability, and Restoration for follow up.
+The faculty member must also fill out an academic dishonesty report form and forward it to the Director of the Office of Student Support, Accountability, and Restoration, Martin Avila, for filing.

 - The student denies guilt.
-The faculty member contacts Student Conduct Staff (Martin Avila or Deonna Davis) to refer the student for follow-up.
-The faculty member proposes the appropriate sanction, summarizes the evidence, and forwards a copy to the Office of Student Conduct.
+The faculty member contacts Office of Student Support, Accountability, and Restoration Staff (Martin Avila) to refer the student for follow-up.
+The faculty member proposes the appropriate sanction, summarizes the evidence, and forwards a copy to the Office of Student Support, Accountability, and Restoration.
 Once a decision has been reached on the case, Student Conduct will contact the faculty member with the outcome and prepare a report to file on the student.

-- If the facts of the case are complicated, the faculty member and the Office of Student Conduct may opt to adjudicate the case together.
+- If the facts of the case are complicated, the faculty member and the Office of Student Support, Accountability, and Restoration may opt to adjudicate the case together.

 - If the academic dishonesty is discovered at the end of a semester when grades are due, the faculty member may submit a NR (no report) grade for the student while waiting for the case to run the course of a due process hearing.
 Once a decision has been reached in the case, a course grade can be submitted to replace the NR.